alexandrzavalii/giphy-app/README.md

-# Coding Exercise for Swrve
+# Giphy Api using React

 The application should include the following features:
   ● A control to show latest Cats or Dog results (no search field needed).